 Opened in 1868 and originally known as the Albany Arms, the pub was rebuilt by Brentford’s now-closed Royal Brewery in 1901.
 Following a recent troubled history, it was closed for over two years before its current award-winning rejuvenation.
 Pete was previously involved in setting up Big Smoke, since moved outside London.

-Beers in keg and cask were exclusively sold in the pub.
+Beers in keg and cask are exclusively sold in the pub.

 Perhaps not the most obvious place you’d expect to find an in-house brewery, Greenwich institution Up the Creek is a comedy club in a former church hall founded by the late comedian Malcolm Hardee in 1991.
 But the owner is a keen beer fan, and a neat 4 hl brewhouse, clearly visible from the street, was installed in October 2018.
 Originally branded Greenwich Brewery, the beers have simply carried the name of the venue since 2020.

-There have been some lapses in production, when brewers moved on in 2019 and during the Covid-19 lockdowns, but the brewhouse has been active during 2021.
+There have been some lapses in production, when brewers moved on in 2019 and during the Covid-19 lockdowns.
+The brewhouse was active during 2021 but was suspended again by December 2025.

-Beers are nearly all in cask, with small scale hand-bottling, and sold exclusively in house except for the occasional festival.
+Beers have nearly all been in cask, with small scale hand-bottling, and sold exclusively in house except for the occasional festival.
 Note that the bar may only be open to event ticket holders.

 Brewery Original site: 142 Tilbury Road E10 6RE (Waltham Forest) Current production site: 1 Compass West Estate, 33 West Road N17 0XL (Haringey) gravitywellbrewing.co.uk First sold beer: September 2018 (at original site)